Winning back lost customers is an important growth strategy, especially for businesses operating on a recurring revenue model.

 - Customers who were price sensitive

-- Those who were attracted towards your competitors due to special offers and additional features
+- Those who were attracted to your competitors due to special offers and additional features

 - Customers whose expectations you couldn’t meet